Dre Campbell Farm

 To avoid damaging the tree, you’ll want to use netting, burlap, or a similar porous material.
 Wrap the material securely around the entire trunk.

-Wrapping tree trunks is an organic method of cicada control that avoids the use of pesticides, even though it may lack aesthetic appeal.
+Wrapping tree trunks is an organic method of cicada control that avoids pesticides, though it may lack aesthetic appeal.

 2. Cover Trees and Shrubs